Caleb Stetson

 Caleb Stetson (January 6, 1801 - January 1885) was an American businessman and politician from the Commonwealth of Massachusetts.
 A Democrat, in 1852 he was elected to serve in the Massachusetts House of Representatives.
-In the legislature he was the Chairman of the House Committee on Banking.
+In the legislature he chaired the House Committee on Banking.
 He was a member of the Massachusetts Constitutional Convention of 1853.
 He was also an early promoter and president of the South Shore Railroad.
-He lost property in the Great fire of Boston.
+He lost property in the Great Boston Fire.